5 Farm Math Activities that Corral Excitement

 I haven’t had much experience feeding farm animals.

 But I did, in fact, feed giraffes at our local zoo, and the most bizarre thing happened.
 We fed them lettuce, watching their long, black tongues twirl around each leaf, which is crazy enough in itself.
 But then I looked up and saw a giraffe lean down, snatch a zoo map right out of someone’s hand, and gobble it right up.
-I mean, literally no hesitation.
-All that mindful eating practice just tossed to the wind.
+Literally no hesitation.
+All that mindful eating practice was just tossed to the wind.
 I feel ya, giraffe.

 Anyway, back to farm animals.
-This is absolutely the best math activity to work on number identification, identifying farm animals, counting, and fine motor skills!
-My kiddos love these scoop and count activities.
+This is absolutely the best math activity for number identification, identifying farm animals, counting, and fine motor skills!
+My kiddos love these counting sensory bin activities.
 They gobble them up just like that giraffe did to the zoo map.

 Materials: